tinh-tinh/docs/docs/intergrations/genai.md

 }
 ```

-When use `ForRoot` you init a AI Client, if you want to action you need specific AI Model.
+When you use `ForRoot`, you initialize an AI client.
+If you want to perform actions, you need to specify an AI model.

 ```go
 func UserModule(module core.Module) core.Module {